k3oni/plugin.video.world.news.live/README.md

-World News Live add-on for XBMC
+World News Live add-on for XBMC - This Addon is not supported anymore
 ==========================================

 This plugin provides streams of various news channels and allows you to watch them in XBMC.